Rubén Baraja: Valencia

 On 14 February 2023, Baraja returned to his former club Valencia as head coach, taking over a team that had slipped from 14th to 18th since the dismissal of Gennaro Gattuso; long-time teammate Carlos Marchena was part of his coaching team.
-His first top-flight game as a manager came six days later in a 1–0 loss at Getafe CF.
+His first top-flight game as a manager came six days later, in a 1–0 loss at Getafe, and a 1–1 draw at Real Betis secured survival by a two-point margin on the final day.
+He then renewed his contract for two more years.

+On 23 December 2024, having achieved only two wins during the season, Baraja was sacked.

 Personal life

 Baraja's younger brother, Javier, was also a professional footballer.
 A defender, he too graduated at Valladolid, and went on to spend most of his senior career there.